 Senior Policy Officer

-We currently have a secondment opportunity for a Senior Policy Officer in the Parliament and Government Affairs directorate.
+We currently have a secondment opportunity for a Senior Policy Officer in our Parliament and Government Affairs department.
 The secondment will be for a period of six months.

 The secondee will take responsibility for complex policy outputs, undertake research and policy development and provide advice and guidance.
 This can also include being a primary source of contact for stakeholders often at a senior level.